Skip to main content

 Salem, OR 97301-1066

 If you are adopting a child who has American Indian or Alaska Native heritage, you must comply with Oregon Indian Child Welfare Act (ORICWA) and federal Indian Child Welfare Act (ICWA) regulations.
-This could mean you must contact federally recognized Native American tribe(s) or village(s) and submit additional documentation before the adoption can finalize.
+This could mean you must contact federally recognized Native American tribe(s) or village(s) and submit additional documentation before the adoption can be finalized.

 To submit the ICWA Compliance Report, ODHS must have a completed Verification of American Indian/Alaska Native Membership or Enrollment (form 1270A) addressing each biological parent's ancestry.
 This form should be completed by the biological parent(s), petitioner, petitioner’s attorney or licensed adoption agency caseworker.